 The following table provides information on the frequency and type of incentives and/or bill adjustments available under the Netting Tariff.
 Monetary On-Bill Credits, which are valued at the customer's retail rate, are applied to Net Excess Generation registered at the retail meter.
-In addition, the REC incentive payment rate and/or Solar Energy Adjustment is applied to solar production registered at the Production Meter.
+In addition, the REC incentive payment rate and/or Solar Energy Adjustment / Solar Production charge is applied to solar production registered at the Production Meter.

 REC incentive payments, including adders, are issued to the Tariff Payment Beneficiary.
 Netting incentive Cash-Out Payments are only made when a Customer of Record closes their account with an EDC.

 Incentive Type Type of Incentive Entity or Individual Receiving Incentive Percentage of Incentive Frequency of Incentive REC Incentive Payment Cash payment Tariff Payment Beneficiary as designated by the Customer/System Owner.
 Beneficiary may be Customer of Record, System Owner or a third party.
 100% Once every quarter.
 Minimum amount to issue a Direct Payment is \$5.00.
 Payment increments of less than \$5.00 for any given Quarter will be rolled into the next Quarter.
-Monetary On-Bill Credits Dollar denominated bill credits Customer of Record 100% Monthly on the customer's electric bill for the premises Monetary On-Bill Credit Cash Out Payment Cash payment Customer of Record N/A Once when a Customer of Record closes an account Solar Energy Adjustment Dollar denominated bill charge Customer of Record N/A Monthly on the customer's electric bill for the premise
+Monetary On-Bill Credits Dollar denominated bill credits Customer of Record 100% Monthly on the customer's electric bill for the premises Monetary On-Bill Credit Cash Out Payment Cash payment Customer of Record N/A Once when a Customer of Record closes an account Solar Energy Adjustment / Solar Production Charge Dollar denominated bill charge Customer of Record N/A Monthly on the customer's electric bill for the premise

-E. How Incentive Values are Determined
+E. How Incentive Values are Determined.

 Incentive values for projects applying to the Tariff are determined through a process by PURA that evaluates whether the program is achieving its objectives.
 Incentive rates are established annually using an incentive rate setting model that is intended to provide System Owners with a target 9-11% rate of return on their project and a total annual deployment of at least 50 to 60 MW to the grid.
 The rates established each year are applicable for projects that submit a completed Application to both Residential Renewable Energy Solutions and to interconnect that same year.
 For example, all projects submitting a completed application in 2023 will receive the incentive rates established by PURA for 2023.
+Applications are considered complete for rate assignment purposes once all required fields and documents have been submitted and the application fee has been paid.
 Once an incentive rate is established for an individual project, the incentive rate will not change over the 20-year incentive term.
 After the incentive term reaches expiration customers may be eligible to be compensated for energy exported to the distribution system through the company's purchase power tariff, if available.
 The EDC is not under any obligation to purchase RECs after the tariff term from the Projects.
 More information about the incentive rate setting process is available on the PURA website under Docket 21-08-02 and 22-08-02.